oggioniale/WISP.data/paper/paper.md

 # Research impact statement (---)

 To date, the `WISP.data` package has been successfully deployed and tested at two distinct WISPstation sites: Lake Trasimeno (43.122° N, 12.134° E) and the Po River (ISMAR).
-Lake Trasimeno, located in central Italy, is the fourth-largest lake in Italy (124 km2).
+Lake Trasimeno, located in central Italy, is the fourth-largest lake in Italy (124 km^2^).
 The basin is characterized by intensive agricultural land use and livestock farming, which lead to significant nutrient loading.
 These high nutrient inputs frequently trigger phytoplankton blooms, including potentially harmful cyanobacteria.
 The lake's complex hydrological conditions, combined with climatic drivers such as temperature and wind-induced resuspension, result in high intra-day and inter-day variability.
 In such dynamic environments, using a fixed spectroradiometer such as the WISPstation is essential for capturing rapid shifts and understanding water quality trends at different time scales.

 Regarding Po river ...
 (ISMAR)

-Both monitoring stations are integrated into the Long-Term Ecosystem Research (LTER) network and form part of the eLTER Research Infrastructure (eLTER-RI; DEIMS.iD: https://deims.org/c93c97fb-196e-480a-87b0-817218cd7c24), which provides a framework for integrated ecosystem and socio-ecological studies across Europe.
+The first WISPstation was installed in April 2018 on Lake Trasimeno.
+A second deployment took place in September 2024 along the Po River, as part of the ITINERIS project (PNRR) within the Italian DANUBIUS-RI Supersite.
+Both areas – Lake Trasimeno (https://deims.org/c93c97fb-196e-480a-87b0-817218cd7c24) and the Po Delta (https://deims.org/6869436a-80f4-4c6d-954b-a730b348d7ce) – are recognized as research sites of the European eLTER-RI Infrastructure.
+Since their installation, the instruments have operated continuously, acquiring hyperspectral above-water radiometric data (350–900 nm) every 15 minutes during daylight hours, capturing a wide range of optical water conditions.

 The scientific utility of `WISP.data` was recently demonstrated in a study by Ghirardi et al. (2026, Under Review).
 This research investigates the spatio-temporal dynamics of Suspended Particulate Matter (SPM) and Chlorophyll-a (CHL) in Lake Trasimeno using a synergistic approach.
 By combining high-frequency in situ data processed via `WISP.data` with multisensor satellite imagery (2019–2024), the study validated Rrs products from 14 different satellite sensors.
 The strong agreement between the satellite-derived data and the `WISP.data` processed ground-truth enabled the accurate retrieval of SPM and CHL concentrations.
 These results highlight the package's role in bridging the gap between local autonomous measurements and large-scale satellite monitoring, facilitating the study of rapid environmental changes in lake ecosystems.

 For the Po River, the package was employed to ...
 (ISMAR)